Trolling

 with just a basic knowledge of lure trolling.

-who consistently miss out on success may do so for a many
+Those who consistently miss out on success may do so for a

-number of reasons, not the least of which is sheer bad luck.
+many number of reasons, not the least of which is sheer bad

-Though I suspect the main reason for failure is because of a
+luck.
+Though I suspect the main reason for failure is

 Anglers